-- You shift into reverse with the power take off (PTO) engaged and the operating-in-reverse interlock is not deactivated.
+- The parking brake is engaged and the gear shift lever is not in neutral - You shift into reverse with the power take off (PTO) engaged and the operating-in-reverse interlock not deactivated.

 Testing the Safety Interlock System

 Test the safety interlock system before you use the machine each time.
 If the safety system does not operate as described below, have an Authorized Service Dealer repair the safety system immediately.